wri-china/data-sharing/supply-chain/README.md

-## Global Trade Dataset
+# The International Trade Dataset Overview
+[The International Trade Dataset](http://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37) provides yearly global trade products at a detailed level, including year, exporter, importer, product, value, and quantity. this dataset contains two versions: BACI_HS17_V2020401 and BACI_HS22_V2020401:
+As for BACI_HS17_V2020401, it contains the trade dataset from 2017 to 2022.
-[Global Trade Dataset](http://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37)includes yearly import and export information at the level of year, exporter, importer, and product.
-Country codes dataset is a list contains numeric country codes and corresponding country names.
-The country code dataset contains information for 238 countries.Product codes dataset contains a list of product codes that categorize the products involved.
-The product code has two versions (2017 and 2022).
-The 2017 version includes 145 unique product codes, while the 2022 version includes 370 unique codes.
+As for BACI_HS22_V2020401, it contains the trade dataset in 2022.

+Difference: The 2017 version includes 145 unique product codes, while the 2022 version includes 370 unique codes.
 This integration allows for detailed product categorization based on the latest available data.

-### Global Trade Dataset Information
-Within the Global trade data there are several impoter:
-t: year
-i: exporter
-j: importer
-k: product
-v: value
-q: quantity
+In each folder, it contains 4 types of files: BACI_HS{xx}_Y{YEAR}_V202401.csv, country_codes_V2024.csv, product_codes_HS{xx}_V202401.csv and Readme.txt

+'BACI_HS{xx}_Y{YEAR}_V202401.csv' represents the dataset itself. 'xx' is the dataset's version, 'YEAR' is the dataset's year.
+'country_codes_V2024.csv' represents the corresponding country of exporter and importer country.
+'product_codes_HS{xx}_V202401.csv' represents the detailed product and its corresponding 6-digit nomenclature in Harmonized System
+'Readme.txt' gives detailed information about the dataset.

-### Case for Supplychain
+# Case for Supplychain

 Wihtin this notebook it visualized China's new trio supplychain with interactive tree diagrams and Sankey diagrams, which effectively represent trade flows at multiple levels.